Alkisum/CloudLib/README.md

-# CloudOps
+# CloudLib

-CloudOps is a library for Android that simplifies file operations for file hosting services.
+CloudLib is a library for Android that simplifies file operations for file hosting services.

 ## Requirements